metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_collector_v1_manifest.md

 - `additional_sources` (Attributes) Configuration for importing audit logs from managed kubernetes cluster log sources. (see [below for nested schema](#nestedatt--spec--additional_sources))
 - `additional_stores` (Attributes) Configuration for exporting flow, audit, and DNS logs to external storage. (see [below for nested schema](#nestedatt--spec--additional_stores))
-- `collect_process_path` (String) Configuration for enabling/disabling process path collection in flowlogs.If Enabled, this feature sets hostPID to true in order to read process cmdline.Default: Enabled
+- `collect_process_path` (String) Configuration for enabling/disabling process path collection in flowlogs.
+If Enabled, this feature sets hostPID to true in order to read process cmdline.
+Default: Enabled
 - `eks_log_forwarder_deployment` (Attributes) EKSLogForwarderDeployment configures the EKSLogForwarderDeployment Deployment. (see [below for nested schema](#nestedatt--spec--eks_log_forwarder_deployment))
 - `fluentd_daemon_set` (Attributes) FluentdDaemonSet configures the Fluentd DaemonSet. (see [below for nested schema](#nestedatt--spec--fluentd_daemon_set))
-- `multi_tenant_management_cluster_namespace` (String) If running as a multi-tenant management cluster, the namespace in whichthe management cluster's tenant services are running.
+- `multi_tenant_management_cluster_namespace` (String) If running as a multi-tenant management cluster, the namespace in which the management cluster's tenant services are running.

 <a id="nestedatt--spec--additional_sources"></a>
 ### Nested Schema for `spec.additional_sources`

 Optional:

-- `eks_cloudwatch_log` (Attributes) If specified with EKS Provider in Installation, enables fetching EKSaudit logs. (see [below for nested schema](#nestedatt--spec--additional_sources--eks_cloudwatch_log))
+- `eks_cloudwatch_log` (Attributes) If specified with EKS Provider in Installation, enables fetching EKS audit logs. (see [below for nested schema](#nestedatt--spec--additional_sources--eks_cloudwatch_log))

 <a id="nestedatt--spec--additional_sources--eks_cloudwatch_log"></a>
 ### Nested Schema for `spec.additional_sources.eks_cloudwatch_log`